-Projects Anticipated to Result in Recommendations
+Selected Projects Anticipated to Result in Assembly-Adopted Recommendations

-- Acting Agency Officials and Delegations of Authority explores agencies' practices under the Federal Vacancies Reform Act of 1998, looking at the use of acting officials and of delegations of authority during periods in which a Senate-confirmed position sits vacant.
-Among other things, it examines how agencies design systems for succession planning, assign appropriate titles, and communicate relevant information to the public - Agency Appellate Systems examines agencies' appellate review of hearing-level adjudicative decisions.
+- Agency Appellate Systems examines agencies' appellate review of hearing-level adjudicative decisions.
 Topics include the structure, composition, functions, procedures, and authority of agency appellate bodies.
 Resulting recommendations will focus on the ways in which agencies can enhance both the efficiency and fairness of appellate review. - Agency Bid Protests studies agency-level bid protest procedures under the Federal Acquisition Regulation and agency-specific regulations.
 It analyzes agency-specific regulations governing a variety of bid protest procedures, including higher-level agency review, insertion of clauses regarding protest procedures in solicitations, and discovery and exchange of information during protests.
-The project will offer a series of options for agency-level bid protest procedures and recommendations regarding when specific procedures may be appropriate for adoption. - Agency Guidance Through Interpretive Rules addresses the extent to which the best practices for policy statements adopted in Recommendation 2017-5, Agency Guidance Through Policy Statements, should extend to interpretive rules.
-The project examines the legal differences, if any, between policy statements and interpretive rules and the extent to which agencies treat the two instruments as distinct.
-It explores whether and how Recommendation 2017-5's best practices for policy statements should apply to interpretive rules, with or without modification.
+The project will offer a series of options for agency-level bid protest procedures and recommendations regarding when specific procedures may be appropriate for adoption. - Protected Materials in Public Rulemaking Dockets examines how agencies protect confidential business information, such as trade secrets and financial regulatory information, and personally identifiable information, such as medical information, within their public rulemaking dockets, while achieving an appropriate level of disclosure.
+Recommendation 2013-4, Administrative Record in Informal Rulemaking, urged agencies to seek "maximum disclosure" in the public rulemaking docket but did not address precisely how agencies should safeguard protected materials that underlie proposed rules.
+This project builds on Recommendation 2013-4 by studying practices agencies use to balance transparency and confidentiality in rulemaking, such as disclosing aggregate data without compromising the underlying information's confidentiality and redacting protected information.